CHER Institute 2023

 About the CHER Institute

-Building on the lessons learned from the first six years of funding(click to see videos and programing from prior CHER Institutes), the CHER Institute has been expanded to include not only the six-day summer institute and webinar series but also two extended mentoring programs, CHER Scholars and CHER Champions.
+Building on the lessons learned from the first six years of funding(click to see videos and programing from prior CHER Institutes), the CHER Institute has been expanded to include not only the virtual six-day summer institute and webinar series but also two extended mentoring programs, CHER Scholars and CHER Champions.

 As the CHER Institute is federally funded there is no cost to participants for any component of the CHER Institute.
 Participation does require signing a contract to participate in program evaluation including pretest and follow up surveys for five years after the completion of Institute activities.